 Trends and Latest Developments

 In recent years, there has been a growing emphasis on sustainability and environmental responsibility in the planning and execution of the Olympic Games.
-Host cities are increasingly focused on minimizing their environmental impact, reducing waste, and promoting sustainable practices.
+In practice, host cities are increasingly focused on minimizing their environmental impact, reducing waste, and promoting sustainable practices.
 This trend is reflected in the design of new venues, the use of renewable energy sources, and the implementation of comprehensive waste management programs.

 Another notable trend is the increasing use of technology to enhance the Olympic experience for athletes, spectators, and organizers.
-From advanced timing and scoring systems to interactive fan engagement platforms, technology is playing a crucial role in shaping the future of the Games.
+That said, from advanced timing and scoring systems to interactive fan engagement platforms, technology is playing a crucial role in shaping the future of the Games.
 Virtual reality and augmented reality are also being explored as ways to bring the Olympic experience to a wider audience.

 Looking ahead, the United States is actively pursuing opportunities to host future Olympic Games.
 Salt Lake City has been selected to host the 2034 Winter Olympics, marking a return to the state that hosted the successful 2002 Winter Games.
 Los Angeles is also preparing to host the 2028 Summer Olympics, promising to deliver a spectacular celebration of sport and culture.
 These future Games will provide an opportunity for the United States to showcase its continued commitment to the Olympic movement and its ability to host world-class events.